COVID-19 Information – Cayman Islands

 - Humanitarian exemptions to this order will be granted on an extremely limited basis and will only be considered when the country of departure lacks adequate COVID-19 testing capacity.
 To submit information in support of an exemption, email KingstonCDCRequest@state.gov.

 COVID-19 Vaccine Information:

-- Has the government of Cayman Islands approved a COVID-19 vaccine for use?
-Yes.
+- Has the government of the Cayman Islands approved a COVID-19 vaccine for use?
+Yes

 - Are U.S. citizens permitted to enter?
 Some US Citizens are permitted to enter.
 From October 1, 2020 until further notice, travelers eligible to visit the Cayman Islands are:

 - Permanent residents,

 - Persons who own residential property within the Cayman Islands,

 - Students with a valid visa to study in the Cayman Islands,